dallasLab/biol4253/syllabus.md

 ## Late Assignments:

 Assignments are expected to be turned in on time.
-We will not accept late assignments.
+I will not accept late assignments.